literalsands/dargen/README.md

   Establish selection strategy.
   Establish replacement strategy.
   Establish population parameters.

 Generations => Selection Strategy
   Evaluation of Individuals in Generation

 Individuals => Crossover Strategy
   Create traits using phenotype(genome).
   Crossover strategy and mutation strategy are
     characteristics of phenotype.

 Genomes => Mutation Strategy

-Can the phenotype be serialized?
-Is that even important?

-Can the phenotype be more than one layer deep?

-What does a phenotype look like?

 (1) []
 (N) {[]}